The BMW 3 Series – BMW’s Best Selling Model

 Regardless of the semantics, the 3 Series line of BMW has won a multitude of awards and accounts for more than 30% of the BMW brand’s annual sales, excluding their popular line of motorbikes.
 The popularity of this particular line of BMWs is not just based on its sleek style or luxury features, it’s that generation after generation of the 3 Series has offered the same strengths regardless of constant evolution and growth in the company itself.

-Bavarian Motor Works has a motto, “The Ultimate Driving Machine,” and they have without a doubt lived up to it.
+Bavarian Motor Works has the motto, “The Ultimate Driving Machine,” and they have without a doubt lived up to it.
 If you own a BMW 3 Series in Santa Rosa, you are now a member of what is essentially a cult classic following, and North Bay Bavarian is dedicated to helping you keep your 3 Series performing at its full potential.

 North Bay Bavarian specializes in a variety of different BMW model repair and maintenance services, but we see a lot of 3 Series BMWs in the area, and it’s no surprise why.
 The 3 Series has been on the Car and Driver Magazine’s annual Ten Best list a whopping 22 times from 1992 – 2014.